Pvt. Abel Flores Ortega

 One morning, Abel and two other POW's were the last men to fall in formation.
 The three men were made to stand at attention while a guard walked past them slapping them hard on the left side of their faces with the flat side of a bayonet.
 After this the men were made to kneel.
 A stick, about two inches in diameter cut from a tree with small stubs sticking out of it, was placed behind the knees of each man.
 This made kneeling extremely painful.
 As they knelt each man was punched in the face by the guards.
 The guards also began jumping on the legs of the men so that the sticks would dig into their legs.
 This beating lasted about twenty minutes.

-During the voyage to Formosa the convoy that Abel's ship was in was attacked by American submarines.
-A number of the ships were sunk before the surviving ships arrived at Takao, Formosa on October 24th.
-While at Formosa, Abel remembered that four survivors from the ship were placed in his ship's hold.
+The Hokusen Maru arrived at Takao, Formosa, on October 24th.
+While at Formosa, Abel remembered that four survivors from a ship were placed in his ship's hold.
 They were the survivors of the Arisan Maru which had been sunk in the Bashi Channel of the South China Sea.
 This was the ship that Abel had been scheduled to sail on to Japan.
 The POWs remained in the ship's hold until November 8th when they disembarked the ship.

 On Formosa, Abel was sent to a work camp and out on work details.
 Even though the work was not that hard, many of the POW's died of malnutrition.
 Abel would remain on Formosa from November 1, 1944 until January 14, 1945, when he was sent to Japan on the Enoshima Maru.